-1 You know, getting us this far, there was no pressure -- yeah, and helping us bring our story out with 2 3 the inquiry, without any of the help from these people that I mentioned, we wouldn't be here today to tell our story.
-4 And, my mom would still be a forgotten person, still.
-5 6 MS. CHRISTA BIG CANOE: Thank you for explaining that.
-And, actually, when you were explaining 7 this process, you're talking about FILUs, and I know that a 8 9 lot of the people in this room are people who are in this process might know what that is.
-It's a Family Information 10 Liaison Unit.
-And, you guys have been fortunate enough to 11 have had the help from not one province, but two provinces' 12 FILUs.
-13 MR. LANCE STONE: 14 Yes.
-15 MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
-16 17 So, when you are talking about these processes, because people who are watching -- they're different processes, but 18 you have been getting this help, and been able to access 19 documents.
-And, for you guys, what has that meant, to have 20 21 this type of help, and to get some more answers from the 22 documents the FILU have been able to get?
-23 MR. LANCE STONE: It gives us hope in that 24 way, in that sense of finding answers later on down the line.
-We don't know what's going to happen from here until 25
+1 You know, getting us this far, there was no 2 pressure yeah, and helping us bring our story out with 3 the inquiry, without any of the help from these people that 4 I mentioned, we wouldn't be here today to tell our story.
+5 And, my mom would still be a forgotten person, still.
+6 MS. CHRISTA BIG CANOE: Thank you for 7 explaining that.
+And, actually, when you were explaining 8 this process, you're talking about FILUs, and I know that a 9 lot of the people in this room are people who are in this 10 process might know what that is.
+It's a Family Information 11 Liaison Unit.
+And, you guys have been fortunate enough to 12 have had the help from not one province, but two provinces' 13 ETTUC 13 FILUs.
+14 MR. LANCE STONE: Yes.
+14 MR. LANCE STONE: Yes.
+14 15 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is 14 15 16 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+14 15 16 17 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because 14 15 16 17 18 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because people who are watching they're different processes, but 14 15 16 17 18 19 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because people who are watching they're different processes, but you have been getting this help, and been able to access 14 15 16 17 18 19 20 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because people who are watching they're different processes, but you have been getting this help, and been able to access documents.
+And, for you guys, what has that meant, to have 14 15 16 17 18 19 20 21 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because people who are watching they're different processes, but you have been getting this help, and been able to access documents.
+And, for you guys, what has that meant, to have this type of help, and to get some more answers from the 14 15 16 17 18 19 20 21 21 MR. LANCE STONE: Yes.
+MS. CHRISTA BIG CANOE: But, that is slightly different than what the National Inquiry is doing.
+So, when you are talking about these processes, because people who are watching they're different processes, but you have been getting this help, and been able to access documents.
+And, for you guys, what has that meant, to have this type of help, and to get some more answers from the documents the FILU have been able to get?